d0ngeun/Online-MNIST/README.md

 # Online MNIST

-An MNIST model deployed online
+An MNIST model deployed online as a full stack application.
+Potential Roadmap:
+    - Deploy as service using Fly.io or github pages
+    - Further train my model with more epochs and datasets

 ## Tech Stack